 Keep users interested

-By releasing new features, you can keep your users interested in the product.
+You can keep your users interested in the product by releasing new features.

 An additional level of testing